felixyonathan/Asus-TUF-FX504GE-OpenCore/README.md

 OpenCore EFI file and Shell included.
 Basically you could just download, copy, paste, modify few things, and use.

 I use the Hackintosh primarily for music works.
 Currently I don't have much free time to tinker and optimize.
 This is my second commit going through OpenCore 0.6.1.
-Note that you're going to see your battery perform worse too compared to Windows (I did make an SSDT for better frequency vectors suited to works I do).
+Note that you're going to see your battery performs worse compared to Windows (I did make an SSDT for better frequency vectors suited to works I do).
 I do plug all the time when using MacOS though.

 - MacOS Catalina 10.15.5
 - 128 GB SATA SSD: Mac, 240 GB M.2 SSD: Windows.
 Both have their EFI partition (separate bootloaders, less worries.
 Esc to choose bootloader, go to OpenCore and boot Mac).